 How To Make My Favorite Dinner Rolls With a Bread Machine:

-If rolls seem to getting too brown way before the time is up, lay a piece of foil loosely on top.
+If rolls are getting too brown before time is up, lay a piece of foil loosely on top.
 However, be sure they are done in the middle before you pull them out of the oven.
 “Doughy” interiors will cause them to cave in as they cool.

 Having difficulty knowing when your homemade bread is baked through?
 Buy yourself a quick-read digital thermometer.
 Bread should be around 185-190 degrees in the oven.

 I highly recommend this method if you are an inexperienced baker or even if you are experienced.
 Since I started testing my bread with a thermometer, raw bread is past history in my kitchen.Print